LikeRudin/LikeRudin/README.md

     - Small Product Owner with 60 users

 - 🌱 I’m currently learning ...
-  -  How to build home server
+  -  Agent Orchestration / Boxing

 - 📫 How to reach me: ...